mindkin/hourfleet/docs/howitworks.md

 The car owner is notified of all the steps of the booking/rental process.
 At the end, they must confirm the completion of the booking/rental, where they can see a summary or their earnings.

-> The car owner is strongly encouraged to be involved in the completion process, and monitor their car usage, but it is optional.
+> Note: The car owner is strongly encouraged to be involved in the completion process, and monitor their car usage, but it is optional.
 If they don't take any actions within set periods of time, the booking will be auto-completed for them, so that billing and other processes can proceed.

 During the whole process, there is an opportunity for the borrower and car owner to communicate directly, on any issues.